Leading Nitrogen Gas Spring Manufacturers

 Get Your Company Listed

-placeholder image Isotech, Inc. AVM Industries Bansbach Easylift
+placeholder image Isotech, Inc. Kaller Gas Springs OneMonroe

 Nitrogen gas springs have naturally low reactivity, which allows them to be used in a number of applications, such as food and aerospace applications, without risk of explosion or harmful contamination.
 Marine, medical, commercial and manufacturing industries such as those using presses, die cutting, drawing or casting also make use of these devices in daily operations as they offer not only damping and shock absorption but force exertion as well.

-Gas lifts using nitrogen cylinders are likewise popular for platform or stock lifters.
+gas lifts using nitrogen cylinders are likewise popular for platform or stock lifters.
 Nitrogen gas springs can offer forces anywhere between five and twelve hundred pounds, depending on size and construction.
 Despite the impressive mechanical capabilities and benefits associated with the use of nitrogen in gas springs manufacturing, caution should be taken when using compressed nitrogen in large amounts or improperly ventilated areas as the odorless, colorless chemical can act as an asphyxiant should the spring leak.

 A self-contained cylinder, nitrogen gas springs are relatively simple in design, though additional features such as adjustable stroke length, locking mechanisms, high temperature seals, high speed extension and reduced compression ratios may necessitate more detailed design.
 For simpler models, a gas spring body is a sealed, tubular cylinder most commonly made of durable materials such as steel, stainless steel, aluminum or thermoplastics as needed to suit a specific application.